algorandfoundation/algokit-utils-ts/docs/capabilities/client.md

 You can also shortcut needing to write the likes of `ClientManager.getAlgoClient(ClientManager.getAlgodConfigFromEnvironment())` with environment shortcut methods:

-- [`ClientManager.getAlgodClientFromEnvironment(config)`](../code/classes/types_client_manager.ClientManager.md#getalgodclientfromenvironment) - Returns an Algod client by loading from the config from environment variables
+- [`ClientManager.getAlgodClientFromEnvironment(config)`](../code/classes/types_client_manager.ClientManager.md#getalgodclientfromenvironment) - Returns an Algod client by loading the config from environment variables
-- [`ClientManager.getIndexerClientFromEnvironment(config)`](../code/classes/types_client_manager.ClientManager.md#getindexerclientfromenvironment) - Returns an indexer client by loading from the config from environment variables
+- [`ClientManager.getIndexerClientFromEnvironment(config)`](../code/classes/types_client_manager.ClientManager.md#getindexerclientfromenvironment) - Returns an indexer client by loading the config from environment variables
-- [`ClientManager.getKmdClientFromEnvironment(config)`](../code/classes/types_client_manager.ClientManager.md#getkmdclientfromenvironment) - Returns a kmd client by loading from the config from environment variables
+- [`ClientManager.getKmdClientFromEnvironment(config)`](../code/classes/types_client_manager.ClientManager.md#getkmdclientfromenvironment) - Returns a kmd client by loading the config from environment variables

 ### Accessing SDK clients via ClientManager instance

-Once you have an `ClientManager` instance, you can access the SDK clients for the various Algorand APIs from it (expressed here as `algorand.client` to denote the syntax via an [`AlgorandClient`](./algorand-client.md)):
+Once you have a `ClientManager` instance, you can access the SDK clients for the various Algorand APIs from it (expressed here as `algorand.client` to denote the syntax via an [`AlgorandClient`](./algorand-client.md)):

 ```typescript
 const algorand = AlgorandClient.defaultLocalNet()